Donelson family

+The Donelson family of Tennessee, which included Andrew Jackson amongst its number, was an influential family of the U.S. South before the American Civil War.
+As an 1859 history told it, "Taking Colonel Donelson as the radix, and tracing out the descendants and connections for the last fifty years, we find, especially in the South and Southwest, the alliance to be extensive and influential in political and military position...The ramifications down to the present day are too numerous and widespread to be inserted in this work."
+An 1880 history of Tennessee concurred that the legacy of the family was substantial: "[John Donelson's] descendants and connections for nearly three-fourths of a century in the South and Southwest have been extensive and influential both in civil and military affairs."

 John Donelson was an early pioneer of the middle Tennessee area of the United States.
 Rachel Stockley Donelson was delivered of 11 children who survived to adulthood.
 Seven of the Donelson siblings married and started families, producing an average of nine children per family.
 Their daughter Rachel Donelson's second husband was Andrew Jackson, who became the seventh president of the United States in 1828.
 The family originated in the Thirteen Colonies but over time established branches in Tennessee, Alabama, Mississippi, Louisiana, Florida, Texas, and beyond.
+In the telling of Jackson biographer Mark R. Cheathem, "Orphaned and alone, Jackson replaced the family he had lost with a kinship network composed of his wife's extended family and his political allies.
+He valued these political and familial kin because they gave his world economic and emotional stability."

 As per the editors of The Papers of Andrew Jackson, "The marriages of Rachel Jackson's brothers and sisters produced more than 50 adult children and innumerable grandchildren."
 The descendants of John Donelson are collectively notable because in marrying into the family, Andrew Jackson "gained an army of brothers, literally, and together these members of the kinship network created an efficient system that provided profits for all.
 Few other frontier families would employ family networking quite so effectively, but while their strategies were exceptionally efficient, they were also representative of the types of networking that was going on, usually on a smaller scale."
 Jackson and his Donelson kinsmen, and friends, engaged in what has been described as vertically integrated family-business imperialism: "They fought the native peoples, negotiated the treaties to end the fighting and demanded native lands as the price of war, surveyed the newly available lands, bought those lands, litigated over disputed boundaries, adjudicated the cases, and made and kept laws within the region that had been carved out of Indian lands."
 The lands that the Donelsons examined and collected were intended for use by "free, white, propertied citizens," including slave owners, not for the Indigenous people who already lived there.